Bacterial Capsule: Importance, Capsulated Bacteria

 Importance of Bacterial Capsule

-Virulence determinants
+- Virulence determinants

 Capsules are anti-phagocytic.
 They limit the ability of phagocytes to engulf the bacteria.
 The capsule’s smooth nature and negative charge prevent the phagocyte from adhering to and engulfing the bacterial cell.
 If pathogenic bacteria lose capsules (by mutation), they won’t be able to cause disease (i.e. loses disease-causing capacity).
-Polysaccharide capsule is the major virulence factor for Streptococcus pneumonia.
+Polysaccharide capsule is the major virulence factor for Streptococcus pneumoniae.
 Encapsulated strains of S. pneumoniae grow in lung tissues in enormous numbers, where they initiate host responses that lead to pneumonia.
 Nonencapsulated strains are less pathogenic; they are quickly and efficiently ingested and destroyed by phagocytes via phagocytosis.

-Saving engulfed bacteria from the action of neutrophil
+- Saving engulfed bacteria from the action of neutrophil

 Bacterial capsule prevents the direct access of lysosome contents with the bacterial cell, preventing their killing.

-Prevention of complement-mediated bacterial cell lysis
+- Prevention of complement-mediated bacterial cell lysis

 Capsule of gram-positive bacteria such as S. pneumoniae prevents interaction between C3b deposited on the bacterial membrane and the CR1 on phagocytic cells.

-Protection of anaerobes from oxygen toxicity.
+- Protection of anaerobes from oxygen toxicity

-Identification of bacteria
+- Identification of bacteria

 - Using specific antiserum against capsular polysaccharide.
 E.g. Quellung reaction.